reframejs/reframe/readme.md

 Our page is now live at [http://localhost:3000](http://localhost:3000).

-And that's it: We have created a web app by simply creating one React Component and one page config.
+That's it: We have created a web app by simply creating one React Component and one page config.

 The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information, including:
  - How to add CSS and static assets.